Gradient-Free Score-Based Sampling Methods with Ensembles: Experiments

-As expected, the non-ellipticity of all three distributions present difficulties for methods that rely on or are related to Gaussian approximations.
-The reverse KL-divergence cost function used for VI encourages mode-seeking approximations, which can miss substantial areas of high probability for skewed or multi-modal distributions \citep{blei2017variational}.
-Alternatively, both NUTS and MALA perform well for the ``banana'' distribution, but NUTS has a tendency to draw samples from a single mode or ridge of high probability, even when the ridges are not well-separated.
+As expected, the non-ellipticity of all three distributions present difficulties for methods that rely on or are related to Gaussian approximations (which includes the aforementioned Ensemble Kalman methods).
+Moreover, the reverse KL-divergence cost function used for VI encourages mode-seeking approximations, which can miss substantial areas of high probability for skewed or multi-modal distributions \cite{blei2017variational}.
+Alternatively, both NUTS and MALA perform well for the ``banana'' distribution, but for the second target distribution, NUTS with a single chain has a tendency to draw samples from a single mode or ridge of high probability, even when the ridges are not well-separated.
+Multiple runs of NUTS with different random initializations would likely improve sampler exploration in this case.
 MALA is most similar to our method in that a diffusion process controls the random walk of samples that are initially randomly distributed, which permits samples to reach multiple regions of high probability.
-However, Langevin dynamics can suffer from slow mixing when modes are separated by low density regions, causing MALA to generate samples with incorrect relative densities for the mixture of Gaussians distribution \citep{song2019generative}.
+However, Langevin dynamics can still suffer from slow mixing when modes are separated by low density regions (as is the case for the third distribution), causing MALA to generate samples with incorrect relative densities for the mixture of Gaussians distribution \cite{song2019generative}.

+To quantify sampling accuracy, an energy-based distance measurement (\ref{appendix_energy}) that estimates the statistical distance between two sets of random vectors is computed for the samples relative to samples from the true distribution (Table \ref{tab:energy_distance_transposed}).
 Our method is able to correctly sample all three distributions, demonstrating its ability to handle both non-ellipticity and multi-modality.
-We note that while a simple Metropolis-Hastings sampler could also accurately sample from these 2D distributions (with a large enough variance for the proposal distribution), it would quickly lose efficiency in higher dimensions.
-Our results broadly confirm the results obtained in \citet{huang2021schrodinger} where a Föllmer sampler was used to generated results from two-dimensional distributions, albeit their approach differs from ours in several ways (e.g., different Monte Carlo estimators, number of Monte Carlo samples, etc.)
+These results broadly confirm the results obtained in \cite{huang2021schrodinger} where a Föllmer sampler was used to generated results from two-dimensional distributions, albeit their approach differs from ours in several ways (e.g., different Monte Carlo estimators, number of Monte Carlo samples, etc.)

-\subsubsection{Influence of ensemble size}
+\subsubsection{Influence of Ensemble Size}